blast

 What holds you back from being more generous?
 Think about it...

-You sense a nudge to support a cause other than your church.
+You sense a nudge to support a cause.

 You feel compelled to give to someone in need.